Gravitational waves from Population III binary black holes are consistent with LIGO/Virgo O3a data for the chirp mass larger than $\sim 20M_{\odot}$: Analysis

 Let us first define $R_{a,m}(t)$ as the merger rate density for individual mass `$m$' of the binary per co-moving volume at the cosmological time $t$ for a certain model `$a$' such as Pop III BBHs.
 Using Eq.~(90) in~\cite{Kinugawa2014}, $R_{a,m}(t)$ is given by

-where $f_b$, ${\rm SFR}(t)$, $\langle M \rangle$, $N_{a,m}(t)\,dt$ and $N_{\rm tot}$ are the fraction of the total number of binaries to that of stars, SFR per co-moving volume per cosmic time, mean mass of the stars, number of binary merger events for individual mass `$m$' at time interval $dt$ in a certain model `$a$' such as Pop III, and the total number of merger events in the population synthesis simulation, respectively.
+where $f_b$, ${\rm SFR}(t)$, $\langle M \rangle$, {$N_{a,m}(t-t')\,dt'$} and $N_{\rm tot}$ are the fraction of the total number of binaries to that of stars, SFR per co-moving volume per cosmic time, mean mass of the stars, {the number of Pop III BBH merger events during $dt'$ for individual mass `$m$' with a delay time $t-t'$} in a certain model `$a$', and {the total number of Pop III binaries in the population synthesis simulation}, respectively.
 The physical meaning of the above equation is as follows.
 First, because $f_b$={\rm (the number of binary stars)/(the number of stars)}, the maximum value of $f_b$ is $1/2$ while the fiducial value is $1/3$, which means that $1/3$ of stars is a single star while $2/3$ is a binary.
 Second, $\rm{SFR}(t')/\langle M \rangle$ is the formation rate of the star in number.
 We use the total mass density of Pop III stars is $\rho_{*,III}=6\times10^5~\msun\rm~Mpc^{-3}$~\citep{Inayoshi_2016}.
-We assume that the redshift dependence of Pop III SFR is the same as the Pop III SFR of~\cite{DeSouza_2011}.
-Finally, $N_{a,m}(t)/N_{\rm tot}$ gives the fraction of the binary merger at $t$ for individual mass `$m$' in model `$a$'.
+We assume that the redshift dependence of Pop III SFR is the same as the Pop III SFR of~\cite{DeSouza_2011}. {Finally, $N_{a,m}(t-t')/N_{\rm tot}$ gives the fraction of the Pop III BBH mergers with a delay time $t-t'$ for individual mass `$m$' in model `$a$'.}